Skip to content

-The time of the year with the summer feeling yet the endless days give way to darkened evening.
+The time of the year with the summer feeling yet the endless days give way to darkened evenings.

 Up from the meadows rich with corn,